zmike/zmike.github.io/_posts/2023-01-27-through-the-loop.md

 [![post-memset.png]({{site.url}}/assets/fastlink/post-memset.png)]({{site.url}}/assets/fastlink/post-memset.png)

-This left the obvious question: What was going on with still creating a shader?!
+Now the obvious question: What was going on with still creating a shader?!

 It turns out this particular pipeline was being created without a fragment shader, and that shader was being generated during the fast-link process.
 Incredible coverage testing from an incredible game.